Julie Rubinstein Sells 15,000 Shares of Adaptive Biotechnologies Co. (NASDAQ:ADPT) Stock

 Adaptive Biotechnologies Co.
-(NASDAQ:ADPT) President Julie Rubinstein sold 15,000 shares of the business’s stock in a transaction on Wednesday, January 20th.
-The stock was sold at an average price of $67.59, for a total transaction of $1,013,850.00.
-Following the completion of the transaction, the president now owns 15,000 shares in the company, valued at approximately $1,013,850.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
+(NASDAQ:ADPT) President Julie Rubinstein sold 15,000 shares of the firm’s stock in a transaction on Friday, January 22nd.
+The shares were sold at an average price of $66.84, for a total value of $1,002,600.00.
+Following the transaction, the president now owns 15,000 shares of the company’s stock, valued at $1,002,600.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

 Julie Rubinstein also recently made the following trade(s):

-A number of equities research analysts have recently issued reports on the stock.
-JPMorgan Chase & Co. restated an “overweight” rating and issued a $60.00 target price (up previously from $50.00) on shares of Adaptive Biotechnologies in a research note on Wednesday, November 11th.
-Zacks Investment Research downgraded shares of Adaptive Biotechnologies from a “hold” rating to a “sell” rating in a research report on Tuesday, January 12th.
-Morgan Stanley boosted their price objective on shares of Adaptive Biotechnologies from $42.00 to $46.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 11th.
-Finally, BTIG Research boosted their price objective on shares of Adaptive Biotechnologies from $66.00 to $74.00 and gave the company a “buy” rating in a research report on Tuesday.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the stock.
-The company has an average rating of “Buy” and an average target price of $56.50.
+Hedge funds have recently bought and sold shares of the company.
+Exchange Traded Concepts LLC purchased a new position in shares of Adaptive Biotechnologies during the 4th quarter valued at about $26,000.
+HM Payson & Co. purchased a new position in shares of Adaptive Biotechnologies during the 3rd quarter valued at about $30,000.
+Nisa Investment Advisors LLC purchased a new position in shares of Adaptive Biotechnologies during the 4th quarter valued at about $202,000.
+Neo Ivy Capital Management lifted its position in shares of Adaptive Biotechnologies by 753.0% during the 3rd quarter.
+Neo Ivy Capital Management now owns 4,342 shares of the company’s stock valued at $211,000 after buying an additional 3,833 shares in the last quarter.
+Finally, Calton & Associates Inc. purchased a new position in Adaptive Biotechnologies in the 4th quarter worth approximately $221,000.
+80.80% of the stock is currently owned by hedge funds and other institutional investors.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Exchange Traded Concepts LLC bought a new position in Adaptive Biotechnologies in the 4th quarter worth about $26,000.
-Xponance Inc. lifted its stake in shares of Adaptive Biotechnologies by 6.6% in the 3rd quarter.
-Xponance Inc. now owns 7,971 shares of the company’s stock worth $388,000 after acquiring an additional 497 shares during the period.
-American International Group Inc. lifted its stake in shares of Adaptive Biotechnologies by 39.8% in the 2nd quarter.
-American International Group Inc. now owns 1,946 shares of the company’s stock worth $94,000 after acquiring an additional 554 shares during the period.
-HM Payson & Co. acquired a new stake in shares of Adaptive Biotechnologies in the 3rd quarter worth approximately $30,000.
-Finally, Creative Planning lifted its stake in shares of Adaptive Biotechnologies by 2.1% in the 3rd quarter.
-Creative Planning now owns 32,107 shares of the company’s stock worth $1,561,000 after acquiring an additional 657 shares during the period.
-Hedge funds and other institutional investors own 80.80% of the company’s stock.
+Several equities research analysts recently commented on ADPT shares.
+JPMorgan Chase & Co. reiterated an “overweight” rating and issued a $60.00 price objective (up from $50.00) on shares of Adaptive Biotechnologies in a report on Wednesday, November 11th.
+BTIG Research lifted their price objective on Adaptive Biotechnologies from $66.00 to $74.00 and gave the stock a “buy” rating in a report on Tuesday, January 19th.
+Morgan Stanley boosted their price target on Adaptive Biotechnologies from $42.00 to $46.00 and gave the company an “equal weight” rating in a research note on Wednesday, November 11th.
+Finally, Zacks Investment Research downgraded Adaptive Biotechnologies from a “hold” rating to a “sell” rating in a research note on Tuesday, January 12th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the stock.
+Adaptive Biotechnologies currently has a consensus rating of “Buy” and an average target price of $56.50.

 About Adaptive Biotechnologies